greydongilmore/operating_system_installs_mods/wsl_docs/niftyreg.md

 sudo make install
 ```

-## Postinstall configuration
+## Post-Install Configuration

 The project should then be installed into the ```CMAKE_INSTALL_PREFIX``` directory you previously created.

-If you chnaged in install prefix directory you will need to add NiftyReg to your PATH.
+If you changed the install prefix directory, to one not on your PATH, you will need to add NiftyReg to your PATH.
 In order to use NiftyReg in any terminal, you will need to edit your ```.bashrc``` or ```.profile``` file by adding the following lines:

 ```
 NREG=<path_to_your_niftyreg_install>